PacoVK/saltstack/README.md

 For development use [this](https://github.com/UtahDave/salt-vagrant-demo) Vagrant-Demo setup.
 It spinns up 3 Ubuntu-VMs, declared as 1 Master and 2 Minions.
 You can switch from Ubuntu to Centos, changing value "os" in Vagrantfile.

+##Note:
+This Repo is working only for CentOS